 TOURS

-The 3 Guianas – 2024 Fully Escorted Small Group Tour
+The 3 Guianas – 2026 Fully Escorted Small Group Tour

 Recently a group of intrepid travellers ventured to the remote northeast corner of South America – the region known as The Three Guianas.
 This 20-day tour offered an adventure of a lifetime, taking in the highlights of Guyana, Suriname, and French Guiana.
 With 13 enthusiastic explorers led by Contours Tour Leader Heather Poppelier, this journey combined staggering natural beauty, immersive cultural experiences, and unique historical insights.
 It was so good, that we are doing it again in 2026.
+We are pleased to advise that this tour is now ready to book.

 “I absolutely loved it all, especially the tricky bits and adventurous boating sections.
 Loved the small planes and beautiful scenery, animals, birds, local people….and the cities with their incredible history.”